- Hi! I am Meheryar Tata, a Chartered Accountant by qualification and a software developer & consultant by profession!

 80-90% of new businesses fail within the first 2 years so there is no shame in failure.

-A lot of successful entrepreneurs made it only on their 3rd or 4th try, so it’s important to give yourself the chance to keep getting back up and trying again until you make it.
+A lot of successful entrepreneurs make it only on their 3rd or 4th try, so it’s important to give yourself the chance to keep getting back up and trying again until you make it.

 If we knew what we know now about the importance of distribution, we probably wouldn’t have started EazyLeazy.
 But I don’t think we would have learned that lesson any other way.
 So no regrets!